 Thursday, May 26, 2016

-Carlo Dalla Vedova: Is ECHR Advised You Condoned Malicious Defamation By Knox Of Chief Prosecutor?
+Carlo Dalla Vedova: Is ECHR Advised YOU Condoned Malicious Defamation By Knox Of Chief Prosecutor?

 Posted by Our Main Posters

-Carlo Dalla Vedova,
+To Dr Carlo Dalla Vedova

-Knox and her agent and her publishers all claim you okayed the Knox book Waiting To Be Heard before publication.
-If you had advised otherwise the book would never have been published.
+Amanda Knox and her agent and her publishers all claim you okayed the Knox book Waiting To Be Heard before the publication date.

-You provided the go-ahead for the book to be published in the 2013 hardcover and again, unrevised but with an addition, in the 2015 softcover.
 And those 600 and 100 are only the lies and defamations in the book.
-Knox is on record for numerous others.
+Knox is on record for so many others.

 Here is one of the most dangerous and destructive lies by Amanda Knox in that book.
+Strident diffamazione for which Knox can be charged.

-Days and days of trial testimony by all who actually were there on the night - which you and Knox both sat through - proved that Dr Mignini only saw Knox much later, to read her her rights and then be subjected to her beating his ear about Patrick.
-Knox finished the written statement she insisted upon at 5:45 am.
+Days and days of trial testimony by all who actually were there on the night - which you and Knox both sat through - proved that Dr Mignini only saw Knox much later, to read her her rights and then to be subjected to her beating his ear about Patrick.
+Knox finished the second written statement she insisted upon at 5:45 am.

 [This is a partial description of Knox’s voluntary discussion with Rita Ficarra concluding 12:45 am.
 Dr Mignini was at home in bed at the time.]